renuo/gnosis/README.md

 ## SemaphoreCI deployment tracking

 **Important:** This is optional.
-You can simply use pull request tracking ans skip this step.
+You can simply use pull request tracking and skip this step.

 ### Configure SemaphoreCI